yugabyte/yugabyte-db/docs/content/preview/architecture/docdb-replication/async-replication.md

 ## Cross-feature interactions

-A number of interactions across features is supported.
+A number of interactions across features are supported.

 ### Supported

 - TLS is supported for both client and internal RPC traffic.
 Universes can also be configured with different certificates.
 - RPC compression is supported.
-Note that both universes must be on a version that supports compression, before a compression algorithm is enabled.
+Note that both universes must be on a version that supports compression before a compression algorithm is enabled.
 - Encryption at rest is supported.
 Note that the universes can technically use different Key Management Service (KMS) configurations.